Back to Blog

 When did the new citizenship test rules take effect?

-The updated rules were announced by IRCC and took effect on March 9, 2026.
+The updated rules were announced by IRCC and took effect in March 2026.

 Do I need a webcam for the online citizenship test?